+Homemade dishwasher soap?
 Of course!
 This recipe is made from less caustic ingredients than many of the dishwasher detergents you’ll find on the supermarket shelf.

 What’s wrong with store bought dishwasher soap?

 Some name-brand dishwasher detergents contain some pretty nasty ingredients.
 The Environmental Working Group rates skin care and home cleaning products, ranking each based on their combined ingredients.
 (You can check your favorite brand here.)
 They take both environmental and human impacts into account.
 Just one example?

 Cascade Complete Powder Dishwashing Detergent is of “highest concern” and given an “F” based on its ingredients.

 With ingredients like methylisothiazolinone, surfactants, oxygen bleach, hydrozincite, and polyacrylates, some of these dishwasher detergents are an unpronounceable collection of toxins.
 Making your own homemade dishwasher soap is an easy way to avoid some of those harsh ingredients.

 Homemade dishwasher soap ingredients

-Homemade dishwasher soap tablets
+Making dishwasher soap tablets

-- 1 cup washing soda (In the laundry aisle at the grocery store)
+- 1 cup washing soda, In the laundry aisle at the grocery store

-- 1/2 cup vinegar
+- 1/2 cup citric acid

 - Combine dry ingredients in a mixing bowl, making sure to break up any chunks.

-- Add essential oil.
+- Add optional essential oil.